Israelolatunji/BRAIN-STROKE-ANALYSIS/README.md

+Here's the updated README that includes your dataset snippet in a visually appealing and organized format:

+---

 # **Brain Stroke Prediction Analysis**
-This project explores the *Brain Stroke Dataset* with a focus on preprocessing, exploratory data analysis, and predictive modeling to understand factors influencing stroke occurrences.
+This project explores the *Brain Stroke Dataset*, focusing on preprocessing, exploratory data analysis (EDA), and predictive modeling to uncover insights into factors influencing stroke occurrences.

 ---